 Orion Cecropian Historis odious Photo by Tino Sánchez This captivating, large butterfly has a wingspan of 11 cm (4 in.) and calls attention with its bright orange upperparts when flying.
 However, at rest,

 Blue-winged Helicopter Damselfly Megaloprepus caerulatus Photo by Domiciano Alveo With a wingspan of up to 19 cm, the Blue-winged Helicopter is the largest member of the dragonfly and damselfly order, Odonata.
 It is large, with a body length up to 13 cm, and slender.
 In addition to their large size, Blue-winged Helicopter damselflies have dark brown to black bodies with yellowish markings, and transparent wings with a dark blue band on the outer third near the wing tip.
 Males are distinguished by having a thick white band on the wings inside the blue band.
 Females lack this white band, but have a creamy white spot at each wing tip.
 Males are larger than females, which is unusual among dragonflies and damselflies.
 The Blue-winged Helicopter damsel is the only member of the genus Megaloprepus.
 The Blue-winged Helicopter damselfly is a member of the family Pseudostigmatidae, the helicopter damsels and forest giant damsels.
 They are called helicopter damselflies because their four wings beat independently, and appear to whirl around like the blades of a helicopter.
 Helicopter damselflies are only found in tropical regions, and require environments with plenty of rainfall – rainforests are their ideal home.
 This species is the most spectacular of Panama’s 6 species of helicopter damselflies.
-Blue-winged Helicopter damselflies are found in the understorey of tropical rainforests.
-They do not emerge to cross large clearings, and have poor flight endurance, resting often by perching on a leaf or twig with its abdomen hanging downward.
+Blue-winged Helicopter damselflies are found in the understory of tropical rainforests.
+They do not emerge to cross large clearings, and have poor flight endurance, resting often by perching on a leaf or twig with their abdomen hanging downward.
 They are most common in mature, old-growth forests and are not commonly found in secondary growth.
 Adult Blue-winged Helicopter damsels specialize in plucking spiders from their webs while in flight using their long legs.
 They prefer small, soft-bellied spiders that are easier to eat.
 Blue-winged Helicopter damsels breed in phytotelmata – small pools of water

 Blue-winged Helicopter Damselfly Megaloprepus caerulatus Photo by Domiciano Alveo With a wingspan of up to 19 cm, the Blue-winged Helicopter is the largest member of the dragonfly and damselfly order, Odonata.
 It is